Poison Ivy (character): Powers and abilities

 Poison Ivy is identified by the Swamp Thing as a being with an elemental mystical component, whom he calls the "May Queen".
 Ivy is able to communicate over great distances with this talent, as she manifests in a vase of roses in Zatanna's dressing room to talk to the magician.
 Since her death and rebirth, her control over plants increased to the point she can grow giant animated plants from seedlings in seconds, hear through plants, and channel her consciousness into plant material from long distances.

 The character carries a certain number of live vines: coupled with her natural ability to commune with plant life, they act as weaponry, or defensive/grabbing appendages.
 Their supply is, however, limited.

-Beyond her metahuman traits, Ivy is shown to be exceptionally physically fit both due to gymnastics and her enhanced health; being both similar to Harley Quinn in skill as well as showing enough hand-to-hand combat prowess to challenge Batman without relying solely on her powers.
+Beyond her metahuman traits, Ivy is shown to be exceptionally physically fit both due to gymnastics and her enhanced health; being similar to Harley Quinn in skill as well as showing enough hand-to-hand combat prowess to challenge Batman without relying solely on her powers.

 Pamela Isley is an expert in botany, toxicology and genetics.
 Though mentally unstable, she has a genius level of intelligence, particularly when it comes to anything related to plants, and she may be the world's foremost botanist.
 Her specialization in these fields had earned her a career as a scientist and she initially used her knowledge for perfumes, makeup and medicine.
 Additionally, her expertise in biochemistry has enabled her to develop mutant plants and to create and give life to plants that have long been thought to be extinct.
 In Batman" The Animated Series, a captive Batman calls her a genius combined with a fanatic – a description she does not dispute.

 She is famous for being able to seduce men and women alike, often using her pheromones to do so, but also without: her beauty is a resource she can use.
 Pamela Isley has always been a beautiful woman, but she never used her looks or talents for personal gain until she became Poison Ivy.